SilasD/scripts/docs/store-owned.rst

 Options
 -------

-``discard``
+``--dorm``
+    Task the selected owned item for storage in an appropriate storage furniture, or on the floor, in any available dormitory zone.

+``--depot``
+    Task the selected owned item to be dropped off at the trade depot.

+``--discard``
     Force the owner of the selected item to relinquish ownership of said item.
 The item will not be tasked for storage.
-If the item is in the owner's inventory, they will drop it to the ground.
+If the item is in the owner's inventory, they will drop it on the ground.

-``dorm``
-    Task the selected owned item for storage in an appropriate storage furniture, or on the floor, in any available dormitory zone.

-``depot``
-    Task the selected owned item to be dropped off at the trade depot.